 - Incorporate into research, teaching and/or practice, an increased understanding of the nature of cardiovascular health (CVH) and cardiovascular diseases (CVD), especially coronary heart disease and stroke, and epidemiologic approaches to the investigation of these diseases.

 - Improve research productivity by applying the major epidemiologic approaches to the investigation of current research questions through collaborative, multidisciplinary development of research proposals.

-- Incorporate into grant writing, publications, teaching and practice an enhanced ability to critically evaluate epidemiologic evidence.
+- Demonstrate in grant writing, publications, teaching and practice an enhanced ability to critically evaluate epidemiologic evidence.

-- Compare and contrast study designs required to test specific hypotheses related to the distribution, risk factors and prognosis of heart disease and stroke in the population
+- Analyze study designs required to test specific hypotheses related to the distribution, risk factors and prognosis of heart disease and stroke in the population

 - Identify federal and foundation grant resources for carrying out cardiovascular disease epidemiology research